 What areas would you study?

-This specification aims to attract candidates to study Home Economics: Food and Nutrition by offering an interesting and stimulating programme of study.
-Candidates will have the opportunity to develop their knowledge and understanding of human needs in a diverse society and to work in a variety of contexts.
+The specification offers an interesting and stimulating programme of study.
+Students will have the opportunity to develop their knowledge and understanding of human needs in a diverse society and to work in a variety of contexts.

 The skills and knowledge acquired will be relevant and transferable to other settings, enhancing career opportunities and providing a satisfying course of study for candidates.
-It will provide opportunities to develop candidates' interdisciplinary skills, a range of Key Skills and their capacity for imaginative, innovative thinking, creativity and independence.
+It will provide opportunities to develop interdisciplinary skills, a range of key skills alongside imaginative, innovative thinking, creativity and independence.

-The specification uses a range of assessment techniques to enable the candidate to respond through practical and investigative work.
+The specification uses a range of assessment techniques to enable students to respond through practical and investigative work.
 There will be a focus on developing skills in selecting and preparing ingredients and using a range of equipment and processes to produce high quality food products.

 How are you assessed?